-In the display case are also nine large choir books from the sixteenth century polyphonic music: seven manuscripts and two.
-The manuscripts are very special: in addition to this seven in s-Hertogenbosch Netherlands only in Lead are located in six similar choir books with polyphonic music in Holland are located in Leiden.
-Three of the manuscripts of the fraternity originate from the workshop of the famous music copyist Petrus Alamire.
+In the display case are also nine large choir books from the sixteenth century containing polyphonic music: seven manuscripts and two editions.
+The manuscripts are very special: apart from these seven in ‘s-Hertogenbosch only six similar choir books with polyphonic music in Holland are located in Leiden.
+Three of the manuscripts of the confraternity originate from the workshop of the famous music copyist Petrus Alamire.
 Alamire was a versatile figure, who mainly worked for the Habsburg Court, but also for various other Royal houses and banking families in Europe.
 Three other choral books, as well as the polyphonic music in the further Gregorian Codex Smijers, were written by Philippe de Spina.
-The Spina worked thirty-five years as a singer for the fraternity, but had to s-Hertogenbosch during the iconoclasm of August 1566 suddenly abandoned due to sympathies with the new faith.
-In addition to the polyphonic choir books are in the archives of the Brotherhood even six manuscripts with Gregorian chant to find, among other things, written by the brothers of the Common life, the brothers of’s-Hertogenbosch.
-To accompany the book appeared in 2002: “given the Sangeren” by Véronique roelvink are seven works recorded by the Egidius Quartet (www.egidiuskwartet.nl).
+DeSpina worked thirty-five years as a singer for the confraternity, but had to leave ‘s-Hertogenbosch suddenly during the iconoclasm of August 1566 due to sympathies with the new religion.
+In addition to the polyphonic choir books in the archives of the confraternity, six additional manuscripts with Gregorian chant can be found, written by the brothers of the Common life, the brothers of’ ‘s-Hertogenbosch.
+To accompany the book, published in 2002: “Gegeven the Sangeren” by Véronique Roelvink are seven works recorded by the Egidius Quartet (www.egidiuskwartet.nl).
 Click on the links below to hear some examples:

-Another unique feature is the set of eight ten pewter drinking jugs from the sixteenth and seventeenth centuries.
-The jugs were by the brothers during their meals used to drink wine; each sworn Brother had his own drinking cup.
+Another unique collection is the set of eighteen pewter drinking jugs from the sixteenth and seventeenth centuries.
+The jugs were used by the brothers during their meals to drink wine; each sworn Brother had his own drinking cup.
 On the belly of the jugs is a picture of the Lily among the thorns with the word Sicut.
-On the lids of the jugs are the name of the user and his weapon engraved.
-The fraternity currently holds still the jugs of, among others, William of Orange and the graves of Neighbours (Frederik, Floris and Maximilian of Egmond).
+On the lids of the jugs are the name of the user and his code of arms engraved.
+The confraternity currently still holds the jugs of, among others, William of Orange and the dukes van Buren (Frederik, Floris and Maximilian of Egmond).
 The pewter drinking jugs at one point were replaced by glass ones.
 The confraternity still possesses a collection of glassware, from the end of the 19th century.

-At the end of the nineteenth century, the fraternity a 560-part tableware in blue and white designs by the Porceleyne Fles, Delft.
-The crockery was made between 1881 and 1885 and its various components contain the logo of the fraternity (the Lily among the thorns) and Lilium inter Spinas Sicut the device.
-Dinnerware many years during the fraternal meal used, but the most beautiful pieces, including two large soup terrines, are today in the display cabinet.
+At the end of the nineteenth century, the confraternity a 560-part tableware in blue and white was designed by the Porceleyne Fles, Delft.
+The crockery was made between 1881 and 1885 and its various components contain the logo of the confraternity (the Lily among the thorns) and the motto ‘Lilium inter Spinas Sicut’.
+Many years the dinnerware was used for the fraternal meal, but the most beautiful pieces, including two large soup terrines, are in the display cabinet nowadays.